Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2017-01-03-Kernel_Trace_With_NVMe_Flash_Array.md

     if you read the paragrah, You will get a hint about hyper-Threading.

  - [How to Geek' hyper threading](http://www.howtogeek.com/194756/cpu-basics-multiple-cpus-cores-and-hyper-threading-explained/)

+   this article is easy to understand what the hyper-Threading is .

  - [quora's cycle graph of cpu](https://www.quora.com/What-is-clock-cycle-machine-cycle-instruction-cycle-in-a-microprocessor)